 Holy Family Service Corps

 Holy Family Institute and the Sisters of the Holy Family of Nazareth (CSFN) created the Holy Family Service Corps to further their shared mission of spreading love to families.
-The program consists of two separate tracks: Nazareth Year and Holy Family Teaching Fellows.
+The program consists of three separate tracks: Nazareth Year, Holy Family Teaching Fellows, and Holy Family Social Service Fellows.
 We are looking for adventurous people to join our mission for educational and social service programs in the Greater Pittsburgh region!

 Holy Family Teaching Fellows